-18.4.1 Key Identified School Employees may, in accordance with Section 18.2.3 and when acting within the scope of employment, use physical restraint on a student when the student presents an immediate danger to self or others and when no other safe or effective intervention is available.
+18.4.1 A Key Identified School Employee may, in accordance with Section 18.2.32 and when acting within the scope of employment, use ~~and apply~~ physical restraint on a student when the student presents an immediate danger to self or others and when no other safe or effective intervention is available.

-18.4.2 Key Identified School Employees may use reasonable and necessary physical restraint only:
+18.4.2 Key Identified School Employees may use reasonable and necessary physical restraint only ~~as an ESI in self defense or as may be reasonable and necessary under the following circumstances:~~

-- [a] in self-defense; - [b] to protect a student or another person from physical injury; - [c] to remove from a situation a student who is violent; - [d] to take possession of a weapon or other dangerous object in the possession or under the control of a student; or - [e] to protect property from being damaged, when physical safety is at risk.
+[a] in self-defense;

+- [ab] to protect ~~the~~a student or another person from physical injury; - [bc] to remove from a situation a student who is violent; - [ed] to take possession of a weapon or other dangerous object in the possession or under the control of a student; or - [de] to protect property from being damaged, when physical safety is at risk.

-18.4.3 When an employee exercises physical restraint as an ESI on a student, the following types of physical restraint are prohibited:
+18.4.32 When an employee exercises physical restraint as an ESI on a student, the following types of physical restraint are prohibited:

-- [a] prone, or face-down;

-- [b] supine, or face-up;

-- [c] physical restraint which obstructs the airway or adversely affects the student's primary mode of communication;

-- [d] mechanical restraint, except for restraints required by law, including seatbelts or any other safety equipment used to secure students during transportation, protective or stabilizing restraints as prescribed by an appropriate medical or related services professional, and devices used by a law enforcement officer in carrying out law enforcement duties; or

-- [e] chemical restraint.
+- [a] prone, or face-down; - [b] supine, or face-up; - [c] physical restraint which obstructs the airway or adversely affects the student's primary mode of communication; - [d] mechanical restraint, except for restraints required by law, including seatbelts or any other safety equipment used to secure students during transportation, ~~other appropriate~~ protective or stabilizing restraints as prescribed by an appropriate medical or related services professional, and devices used by a law enforcement officer in carrying out law enforcement duties; or - [e] chemical restraint, ~~except as prescribed by a licensed physician and implemented in compliance with a student's Health Care Plan.~~